YKK: Diversification

 In November 1961, the product line was diversified to include aluminium products for buildings.
 In June 1963, the company relocated its headquarters again to Chiyoda, Tokyo, the current location of the company.
 In 1966, a new product YZip was introduced, an extra strong and durable zipper for jeans.
 The development of a machine that automatically included the YZip zipper into the stitching process of jeans further increased sales, especially in the USA.
 In 1968, YKK opened its first branch in Canada.
 Its Canadian headquarters are currently in Montreal, Quebec.
 There was further expansion in the 1970s, with the opening of three new plants in Utazu, Kagawa in April 1972, in Sanbongi, Miyagi in June 1974, and in Yatsushiro, Kumamoto in February 1975.
-YKK also opened a fastener making factory in Swaziland which has grown to supply the entire sub-Saharan region, including Madagascar and Mauritius.
+YKK also opened a fastener-making factory in Eswatini which has grown to supply the entire sub-Saharan region, including Madagascar and Mauritius.

 More product lines became available with the Quicklon (sometimes called Cosmolon) fasteners in December 1981.
 International and product expansion continued during the 1980s, with a real estate business in Singapore in December 1984, an agricultural business in Brazil in January 1985, and a plant in Indonesia in September 1986 producing zippers and aluminium parts for buildings.
 The company was finally renamed YKK in August 1994.